SHIFT NOW – Your Future Festival

 WHAT ELSE DOES SHIFT NOW OFFER?

 Preparations for the second festival will begin in October 2026 with a roadshow.
-This will give schools across Lower Saxony an introduction to the festival and topics such as sustainable apprenticeship careers and personal self-efficacy.
-On the day of the festival, various formats such as talks and workshops will take place on topics including future-oriented careers, environmental protection and sustainability, self-efficacy and fears about the future, as well as democracy and diversity.
-There will also be many different activities and music, all of which are part of a great festival.
-In addition to the hands-on career stations and workshops at the festival itself, the project offers preparatory and follow-up teaching materials for educators.
+This will give schools throughout Lower Saxony an introduction to the festival and topics such as sustainable apprenticeship careers and self-efficacy.
+On the day of the festival, various events—such as talks and workshops—will take place on topics including careers of the future, environmental protection and sustainability, self-efficacy and fears about the future, as well as democracy and diversity.
+There will also be plenty of activities and music—all the elements that make for a great festival.
+In addition to the hands-on career stations and workshops at the festival itself, the project provides preparatory and follow-up teaching materials for educators.

 A digital follow-up event will take place after the festival.